-Schedulers/Assistants: Schedule appointments and other clerical support.
+Schedulers/Assistants: These staff members help set up schedule appointments and provide other clerical support.

 Social worker: Oncology social workers are able to help patients with the day-to-day challenges they may face with their mental and emotional health during cancer treatment.
 They're able to provide resources that can assist in the ways you need it most.